Brothers Osborne: 2018–2022: Port Saint Joe and Skeletons

 In October 2019, they released a live album recorded during three concerts at the Ryman Auditorium in Nashville.
 This was followed in July 2020 by the announcement of a third studio album, titled Skeletons, which later was later released in October 2020.
 Also produced by Jay Joyce, the album included songs written by the brothers, with several Nashville songwriters.
 Skeletons debuted in the top five of the country albums chart and the top 50 on the Billboard 200.
 The album's first charted single is "All Night."
 Skeletons received a favorable response from Allmusic's Stephen Thomas Erlewine, who rated the project four and half stars.
 Erlewine praised the duo's mixing of different styles and recognized that the brothers had become "comfortable in the skin."
 Erlewine concluded by saying, "...the great thing about Skeletons is how it sounds like they're appealing to wide quadrants of rock, pop, country, and Americana audiences without sounding like anything but themselves."
 Jonathan Bernstein of Rolling Stone rated Skeletons at three and a half stars.
 Bernstein commented that the record is "a remarkably engaging country-leaning rock record that shows off what the duo does best."

 At the end of 2021, the duo announced that they would be re-releasing Skeletons in 2022 with three additional songs.
 The first of these is "Younger Me", a song released as a promotional single earlier in 2021.
 This song was also nominated that year for Grammy Award for Best Country Duo/Group Performance.
 Also included are "Headstone" and "Midnight Rider's Prayer", the latter of which incorporates elements of Willie Nelson's "On the Road Again".
 In November 2022, Brothers Osborne and The War and Treaty covered The Rolling Stones' "It's Only Rock 'n Roll (But I Like It)" on the Country Music Association awards.
+Brothers Osborne provided backing vocals to Ashley McBryde's 2022 album Lindeville, on which John also served as producer.

+2023–present: Brothers Osborne and Break Mine

+The duo released three new songs in March 2023: "Nobody's Nobody", "Might as Well Be Me", and "Roller Coaster (Forever and a Day)".
+The first of these was sent to radio as a single that same month, debuting at number 37 on Country Airplay.
+On July 14, 2023, the brothers released the song "Sun Ain't Even Gone Down Yet" and announced that their upcoming self-titled fourth album would be released on September 15, 2023.
+Unlike their previous albums, Brothers Osborne was produced by Mike Elizondo.

+On February 29, 2024, the duo announced that their second EP Break Mine will be released on March 22, 2024.